-Throughout his career, Julio has served in various aspects of human resources and he found the K-State online degree in psychology with an emphasis in organizational psychology valuable because of its focus on putting into practice the tools they were learning.
+Throughout his career, Julio has served in various aspects of human resources.
+He found the K-State online degree in psychology with an emphasis in organizational psychology valuable because of its focus on putting into practice the tools being taught.

 Outside of his career, Julio has focused his extra time on youth involvement.
-He just completed a three-year term as board chair of the South Texas Boys & Girls Club, during which he also directed a $4 million capital campaign to acquire a new facility and quadruple the organizations impact in the area.
+He just completed a three-year term as board chair of Big Brothers, Big Sisters of South Texas, during which he also directed a $4 million capital campaign to acquire a new facility and quadruple the organization's impact in the area.

 He and his wife, Kim, have two children: Julia and Alejandro.
-Julio’s daughter, Julia, 17, is involved in speech, debate and Latin competitions at the local, state, and national level.
-His son, Alex, age 8, is a sports enthusiast and is a diehard K-State Wildcat fan.
-Julio said they make an annual trip to watch the K-State Wildcats play either the Texas Longhorns or Baylor Bears every fall.
+Julio’s daughter, Julia, 17, is involved in speech, debate and Latin competitions at the local, state and national level.
+His son, Alex, age 8, is a sports enthusiast and a diehard K-State Wildcat fan.
+Julio said they make an annual trip to watch the K-State Wildcats play either the Texas Longhorns or Baylor Bears each fall.

 2017 Alumni Fellow

 Amy Martens, P.E. is the manager of engineering services at Blue Cross and Blue Shield of Kansas.
 She has more than 20 years of project leadership experience and manages a team of engineers on process improvement and quality projects.
 She is an emeritus member of the K-State Department of Industrial and Manufacturing Systems Engineering Advisory Council, launched the department’s mentoring program for the IMSE Professional Academy, and is the past chair of the Healthcare Operations Resource Center.